China Unilateral Visa Free Official NIA source

 China Unilateral Visa Free policy now covers 48 nations.
 If your passport is on the list, you can land in Beijing, Shanghai, or Guangzhou, walk through an e-gate in about 15 seconds, and stay for 30 days — no consulate visit, no visa fee.
 The policy runs until December 31, 2026.
-That is a solid window.
-So, let’s break down exactly who qualifies, what the rules actually are, and how to make the most of 30 days.
+Here is exactly who qualifies, what the rules actually are, and how to make the most of 30 days.

-As of November 2025, the National Immigration Administration (NIA) confirms 48 countries on the unilateral visa exemption list.
-Here is the breakdown by region (NIA, 2025):
+As of November 2025, the NIA confirms 48 countries on the unilateral visa exemption list (NIA, 2025):

 Europe — 34 Countries